SAMexpert logo

 Fortunately, CSP's licensing terms and conditions for SQL Server and Windows Server are not that different from those in an Enterprise Agreement.
 You only need to remember two things:

-1. There is no Software Assurance in CSP; if you need it, most of the equivalent benefits are included in subscription licences.
+1. Software Assurance is not available in CSP; if you need it, most of the equivalent benefits are included in subscription licences.

-2. And thus, you should never consider perpetual licences in CSP if you need Software Assurance equivalent benefits.
+2. Thus, you should never consider perpetual licences in CSP if you need Software Assurance equivalent benefits.

 And that concludes our server considerations.